OLED: Transparent OLEDs

 Transparent OLEDs use transparent or semi-transparent contacts on both sides of the device to create displays that can be made to be both top and bottom emitting (transparent).
 TOLEDs can greatly improve contrast, making it much easier to view displays in bright sunlight.
 This technology can be used in head-up displays, smart windows or augmented reality applications.

 Graded heterojunction

 Graded heterojunction OLEDs gradually decrease the ratio of electron holes to electron transporting chemicals.
 This results in almost double the quantum efficiency of existing OLEDs.

 Stacked OLEDs

+Stacked OLEDs use a pixel architecture that stacks the red, green, and blue subpixels on top of one another rather than next to one another.
+This can increase color depth and reduce the pixel gap.

 Stacked OLEDs use a pixel architecture that stacks the red, green, and blue subpixels on top of one another instead of next to one another, leading to substantial increase in gamut and color depth, and greatly reducing pixel gap.
-Other display technologies with RGB (and RGBW) pixels mapped next to each other, tend to decrease potential resolution.
+Other display technologies with RGB (and RGBW) pixels mapped next to each other tend to decrease potential resolution.

-Tandem OLEDs are similar but have 2 layers of the same color stacked together.
-This improves the brightness of OLED displays.
+Tandem OLEDs use multiple emissive layers of the same color stacked together.
+This can improve the brightness and efficiency of OLED displays.